 Of course, you need money and processes in place for your business to run without you, but if you can take a week out to totally switch off and understand yoga and how it can benefit your body and mind, a retreat is really one of the best things you can do!

 We all know that when we are stressed, we tend to get sick.
 Sometimes, unfortunately like myself, I formed an autoimmune disease as a result of my stress - fibromyalgia.
 If you haven’t heard of it, it is like chronic fatigue with an aching body.
 So, I saw a naturopath who assisted me to cure my illness through diet and supplements.

 So let’s get some advice from a profesh!
-Sarah Valastro, a naturopath at Beautifulme, sees many people experiencing burnout.
+Sarah Valastro, a naturopath, sees many people experiencing burnout.
 She says that “stress is the root cause of many modern day illnesses including weight gain.”

 She explains it like this: cortisol is a very important hormone that stimulates fat and carbohydrate metabolism in order to release a quick supply of energy in the 'fight or flight' response.
 This is great in short bursts like trying to meet a deadline (or running from a bear!)
 However, being in a constant state of stress creates high cortisol levels which can result in:

 - Feeling the need to eat more and you start storing fat particularly around your stomach region.